 Lafayette KT-200 Complete Rebuild

-I picked up this Lafayette KT-200 4 band short wave receiver on eBay early this year.
-It was in fair to good shape but the original kit builder skills were fair to poor.
-I decided to completely rebuild the receiver, disassembling the receiver down to the original kit stage as shown in the pictures below.
+I picked up this Lafayette KT-200 4 band short wave receiver on eBay.
+It was in fair shape but the original kit builder skills were fair to poor.

 I had to replace the ON/OFF volume control as the switch was bad.